ShaikAnjum077/W0770060/README.md

 # Introduction

-Coasters Management - This project is used to manage the coasters.
+Coasters Management - This endeavor is used to manage the coasters.
 Users can Add, Edit, Delete the coasters from this application.
 In visual studio code 2019, we are creating a new project named MVCcoasters.
 In the Configure your new project dialog, enter MvcCoasters for Project name.
 And then select create.